pushkar1713/pushkar1713/README.md

 - Currently working on :
   - Jive : A full stack app for making communication easier (something like slack and discord)
-  - ProteinX : A NLP based protein visualizer directly accessible right in the browser using Mol*.
-  - Colosseum : A leetcode/codeforces alternative to practice, compete and host contests.

 > thinking of how can I can introduce ai and agentic application in these projects.
 <!--